yasserhous/Kali-VM/README.md

 ![forkbomb](https://github.com/user-attachments/assets/d53f5be5-563d-42fc-8301-d20f8435b0f3)

 ## Step By Step Setup
+##  1) Installation of VirtualBox

+###  Step 1.1: Download VirtualBox
+Visit [VirtualBox's official website](https://www.virtualbox.org/) and navigate to the **"Download"** section.
+Select the appropriate executable based on the operating system.

+- Since this lab is conducted in a **Windows environment**, select **"Windows Hosts"**.
+- The download process may take a few minutes.

-### 1) Install VirtualBox
+###  Step 1.2: Install VirtualBox
-#### 1.1) visit https://www.virtualbox.org/ and click on Download , and then choose the right executable based on your operating system.
-This lab will be done on a windows environment, therefore we select Windows hosts.
-The download can take a few minutes
-#### 1.2) Run the installer.
-For the purpose of this lab, you can install using the default settings.
-For the purpose of this lab, it is important not to remove the virtual box host-only Networking from the setup because this is the network configuration we will need to prevent the virtual machine from having access to the internet.
-#### 1.3) When finishing installing you should be able to see a newly created host-only network adapter in your windows network settings <br/>
+1. Run the installer and proceed with the **default settings**.
+2. **Do not remove the "VirtualBox Host-Only Networking" option** during installation.
+   - This setting is required to ensure the **virtual machine remains isolated from the internet**.

+###  Step 1.3: Verify Installation
+After installation is complete:
+A **Host-Only Network Adapter** should be visible in **Windows network settings**.
+This confirms the successful setup of VirtualBox's networking configuration.

+---
 ![image](https://github.com/user-attachments/assets/9de93a03-bc98-43ec-a518-74b53a31f501) <br/>
 ### 2) Install Kali Linux distribution
 #### 2.1) visit https://www.kali.org/get-kali/#kali-virtual-machines and install the VirtualBox version, because that's the virtualization software that we will use in this lab.
 This download should take a few minutes as well.